 Once you have deactivated these plugins, click on the Inactive link on the menu at the top of the page …

-Once you have ticked all the checkboxes next to the plugins that you want deleted, select Delete from the Bulk Actions dropdown menu …
+Once you have selected all of the plugins that you want to delete, choose Delete from the Bulk Actions drop down menu …

-A list of all selected plugins will display in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to proceed to the next step and remove all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and delete all of the selected plugins …

-In addition to the methods shown above, you can install Free and Premium WordPress plugins to manage your plugins.
+As well as the methods shown above, you can use WordPress plugins to manage your plugins.

 Health Check & troubleshooting